jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The final newick files and filtering statistics can be seen in `04-analysis/deep/multivcfanalyzer/initial_single_genome/output/initial_single_genome_2X_0.7_0.7/`

-Visualisation was carried out with the R notebook `02-scripts.backup/026-Tree_visualisation_20190611.Rmd` and PDF files of each phylogeny for each of the taxa under `04-analysis/deep/phylogenies/plots`.
+Visualisation of the phylogenies was carried out with the R notebook `02-scripts.backup/026-Tree_visualisation_20190611.Rmd` and PDF files of each phylogeny for each of the taxa under `04-analysis/deep/phylogenies/plots`.

+Comparison of the median fold depth of all mappings of a host genus, and the pairwise number of overlapping bases between each sample can be seen in `02-scripts.backup/099-Phylogenies_SharedOverlappingSNPS.Rmd`

 > You may need to `gunzip` the `.nwk` files before loading